go-vela/community/proposals/2021/07-22_log-streaming.md

 **A brief explanation of how the code works:**

 1. service/step starts running on a worker producing logs
-2. worker creates a channel to signal to stop processing logs
+2. worker creates a channel to signal when to stop processing logs
 3. logs that are produced from the service/step are pushed to a buffer
-4. worker spawns a go routine to start polling the buffer
+4. worker spawns a `go` routine to start polling the buffer
-   * (inside the go routine) spawn an "infinite" `for` loop that will upload logs to the server
+   * (inside the `go` routine) spawn an "infinite" `for` loop
-     * sleep for `1s`
+     * (inside the `for` loop) sleep for `1s`
-     * if the channel is closed, terminate the go routine
+     * if the channel is closed, terminate the `go` routine
      * if the channel is not closed
        * publish the logs from the buffer via API call to the server
-       * flush the buffer so we can push more logs to it
+       * flush the buffer so we can push more logs to it from the service/step
-5. once the service/step is complete, close the channel to terminate the go routine
+5. once the service/step is complete, worker closes the channel to terminate the `go` routine

 The code changes can be found below: